sebastianharman/spacex_dragon_gnc/README.md

 This program is used by running the Python script (sim_data.py), and then the .exe from the C++ code once the sim has loaded in.
 The Python code retrieves sim data from the browser, and the C++ code controls the spacecraft.

 The C++ code can be built by running the "make" command in the src/ directory.
-Uses G++ as the compiler.
+The makefile uses G++ as the compiler.

 ## Requirements:
 * Python 3